learn-co-curriculum/phase-1-filtering-arrays/README.md

 // => ƒ () { return 4 + 5; }
 ```

 Notice that a representation of the passed-in function was returned, but **it was not invoked**.
 The `iReturnThings()` function accepted the passed-in function as its lone argument, `thing`.
 As with all arguments, `thing` was then available everywhere inside `iReturnThings()` as a local variable.
 When we passed a function into `iReturnThings()`, the `thing` variable contained that function.
 Currently, all `iReturnThings()` does is return whatever value is stored inside `thing`.
-However, if we know `thing` contains a function, we can do a piece of awesome, function-y magic to it: **we can invoke it** and return the result:
+However, if we know `thing` contains a function, we can do a piece of awesome, function-y magic to it: **we can invoke it** and return the function's result:
 ```js
 function iInvokeThings (thing) {
   return thing();